-The annotation tool can be activated in the Toolbar on the left side.
-It has a couple of sub-tools listed below.
+The annotation tool can be activated in the Toolbar and has the following sub-tools:

 Draw free-hand strokes in the main area.

 Click and drag to create a line.
 Optionally, you can select the arrow style for the start and end of the line.